ethicsbowl-china/scebc/index.md

 ## Affiliation

-The Sichuan Chapter of the Ethics Bowl China (SCEBC) is a regional event affiliated to the upper-level organization Ethics Bowl China.
-For more information on other regional events of the Ethics Bowl China, please visit the <a href="https://ethicsbowlchina.com">EBC official website</a>.
+The Sichuan Chapter of the Ethics Bowl China (SCEBC) is a regional event affiliated to the upper-level organization <a href="https://ethicsbowlchina.com">Ethics Bowl China</a>.
+For information on other regional events, please visit the <a href="https://ethicsbowlchina.com">EBC official website</a>.

 ## Location

 Jiaxiang International High School, Chendu, Sichuan, China

-## Date
+## Date (TBD)

 July, 2020

-## Event Schedule
+## Event Schedule (TBD)

 8:00-8:30 Plenary Session
 8:45-9:50 Round 1